deriv-com/deriv-app/README.md

 ## Optional Branding

 ```
-Go to app.config.js file inside the src/directory of the project folder.
+Go to src/config.js file of the project folder.
 All the important branding settings are implemented in this file.
 User can make changes to Deriv branding related logo, text and their visibility.
 ```